freeCodeCamp/freeCodeCamp/guide/english/c/file-handling/index.md

 When you call `printf`, you are really just writing to a special file called `stdout`, short for __standard output__.
 `stdout` represents, well, the standard output as decided by your shell, which is usually the terminal.
-This explains why it printed to your screen.
+This explains why it printed to your screen.stdout is stream used by Os to display the output on the monitor or particularly in your terminal.

 There are two other streams (i.e. files) that are available to you with effort, `stdin` and `stderr`.
-`stdin` represents the __standard input__, which your shell usually attaches to the keyboard.
+`stdin` represents the __standard input__, which your shell usually attaches to the keyboard in terms via keyboard service to console.
-`stderr` represents the __standard error__ output, which your shell usually attaches to the terminal.
+`stderr` represents the __standard error__ output, which your shell usually attaches to the terminal but this time to display **errors**.

 ### Rudimentary File IO, or How I Learnt to Lay Pipes
 Enough theory, let's get down to business by writing some code!